aesgu001/AP-tictactoe/README.md

 | Without Alpha-Beta Pruning | With Alpha-Beta Pruning |
 | --- | --- |
 | Minimax GIF | Alpha-Beta Pruning GIF |

-## Bugs/Issues
-### Non-numerical Input
-If the user enters anything other than a number on the terminal (i.e. letter, special character, etc.), an infinite loop will occur due to bad input reading.
-A possible fix would be to read each input as type string instead, and parse it to catch non-numerical characters.